matpalm/snli_nn/README.md

 ![tied_comparison_dev_acc](imgs/tied_comparison_dev_acc.png?raw=true "tied_comparison dev accuracy")

-# TODOS
+### TODOS

+* neutral examples are non symmetric, should swap them 0.5 during training
+* refactor stats collection into own object
-* rmsprop for non embeddings; or at least some learning rate management.
+* try rmsprop for non embeddings; or at least some learning rate management.
 * preloading of data; it's slow to start
-* grus
+* port grus across from rnnlm
-* neutral examples are non symmetric, should swap them 0.5 during training
 * unrolling? maybe not bother for hacking. might be finally up to a point where batching speed matters...
 * unidir on s2 attending back to bidir run over s1; then just MLP on s2 output

+## nn seq2seq

+* bidir on s1; keep start / last concatted state
+* unidir on s2 with input per timestep from s1 output

+## nn seq2seq with attention

+* bidir on s1; keep all states concatted
+* unidir on s2 with input attended over s1 states

 # appendix: vocab check